modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 **PNP2006:** awarded jointly to John C. Mather and George F. Smoot "for their discovery of the blackbody form and anisotropy of the cosmic microwave background radiation".

-!!! tip "Physics Nobel Prize."
+!!! tip "Physics Nobel Prize awarded to Mather."

-	WORK (Mather): “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
+	WORK: “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
 John Mather, a driving force in the project, had particular responsibility for a part that in 1989 indicated that cosmic background radiation’s spectrum corresponds to black-body radiation—radiation emitted by a dark, glowing body.
 The result provided evidence that the background radiation is a remnant from the creation of the universe in the Big Bang.”

+!!! tip "Physics Nobel Prize awarded to Smoot."

-	WORK (Smoot): “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
+	WORK: “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
 George Smoot led a project that in 1992 was able to point out small variations in radiation in different directions.
 This provides a clue to how stars and other heavenly bodies have come into existence.
 The variations can be explained by a kind of quantum mechanical fluctuations that have caused matter in certain places to form clumps that then have grown because of gravitation."

 !!! info "PHYSICS CONTENT (based on *Press release, Speed read* and *Popular Information*)."